lulf/dove/README.md

 * Complete implementation of encoding+decoding for all AMQP 1.0 types.
 * Improve test coverage.
 * A higher level API for messaging clients to improve ease of use
+* Make transport layer pluggable (for embedded use cases where mio is not possible).
 * Compile to WASM.

 ## Examples